DCT

 I. Executive Summary and Procedural Information

-- Parties & Counsel:
+• Parties & Counsel:

-- Case Identification: 1:26-cv-00085, D. Del., 01/26/2026
+• Case Identification: 1:26-cv-00085, D. Del., 01/26/2026

 Case Timeline

-| Date | Event |
+Date Event

 II.
 Technology and Patent(s)-in-Suit Analysis

-U.S. Patent No. 11,677,706 - "Systems and Methods for Evaluating and Displaying Subject-Specific Compliance Standard Information"
+U.S. Patent No. 11,677,706 - "Systems and Methods for Evaluating and Displaying Subject-Specific Compliance Standard Information" (Issued June 13, 2023)

 The Invention Explained

-- Problem Addressed: The patent’s background section describes the challenge of managing employee benefits and leave programs, which has become increasingly difficult as companies grow across multiple jurisdictions with differing regulatory rules.
-Conventional automated "bots" are described as failing to satisfactorily address these issues due to the complexity, subtlety of natural language, and sensitive nature of employee information involved ʼ706 Patent, col. 1:12-54
+• Problem Addressed: The patent's background describes the challenge of managing employee benefits, such as leave programs, which becomes increasingly complex as a company grows across multiple jurisdictions with differing regulatory rules '706 Patent, col. 1:12-24 Conventional automated "bots" are described as failing to satisfactorily address these issues, in part due to the subtleties of natural language and the need to handle sensitive employee information '706 Patent, col. 1:31-54

 Key Claims at a Glance

-- Engaging an automated human interface module that comprises a "node graph."
+• Engaging an "automated human interface module" that comprises a "node graph."

-U.S. Patent No. 12,047,343 - "Systems and Methods for Evaluating and Displaying Subject-Specific Compliance Standard Information"
+U.S. Patent No. 12,047,343 - "Systems and Methods for Evaluating and Displaying Subject-Specific Compliance Standard Information" (Issued July 23, 2024)

 The Invention Explained